keras-team/keras/docs/templates/index.md

 ## You have just found Keras.

-Keras is a minimalist, highly modular neural networks library, written in Python and capable of running either on top of either [TensorFlow](https://github.com/tensorflow/tensorflow) or [Theano](https://github.com/Theano/Theano).
+Keras is a minimalist, highly modular neural networks library, written in Python and capable of running on top of either [TensorFlow](https://github.com/tensorflow/tensorflow) or [Theano](https://github.com/Theano/Theano).
 It was developed with a focus on enabling fast experimentation.
 Being able to go from idea to result with the least possible delay is key to doing good research.

 Use Keras if you need a deep learning library that:
 - allows for easy and fast prototyping (through total modularity, minimalism, and extensibility).